This short paper contains a list of common-sense and biblical arguments

 "

-- Your confused calvinists typically don't have a response to verses
+- Calvinists typically don't have a response to verses

 like these other than to falsely argue that "well, the sinner must